 (5) The association's obligations with respect to coverage under any policy of the impaired or insolvent insurer or under any reissued or alternative policy shall cease on the date such coverage or policy is replaced by another similar policy by the policyholder, the insured, or the association.

-(G) In carrying out its duties under paragraphs (B) and (C) of this subsection, the association may, subject to approval by the court:
+(F) In carrying out its duties under paragraph (B) of this subsection, the association may, subject to approval by the court:

 (1) impose permanent policy or contract liens in connection with any guarantee, assumption or reinsurance agreement, if the association finds that the amounts which can be assessed under this section are less than the amounts needed to assure full and prompt performance of the association's duties under this section, or that the economic or financial conditions as they affect member insurers are sufficiently adverse to render the imposition of such permanent policy or contract liens, to be in the public interest;

-(H) If the association fails to act within a reasonable period of time as provided in paragraphs (B), (C), and (D), the commissioner shall have the powers and duties of the association under this section with respect to impaired or insolvent insurers.
+(G) If the association fails to act within a reasonable period of time as provided in paragraphs (B) and (C), the commissioner shall have the powers and duties of the association under this section with respect to impaired or insolvent insurers.

-(J) The association, shall have standing to appear before any court in the commonwealth with jurisdiction over an impaired or insolvent insurer concerning which the association is or may become obligated under this section.
-Such rights shall extend to all matters germane to the powers and duties of the association, including, but not limited to, proposals for reinsuring, modifying or guaranteeing the covered policies or contracts of the impaired or insolvent insurer and the determination of the covered policies or contracts and contractual obligations.
-The association shall also have the right to appear or intervene before a court in the commonwealth or in another state with jurisdiction over an impaired or insolvent insurer for which the association is or may become obligated or with jurisdiction over a third party against whom the association may have rights through subrogation of the insurer’s policyholders.
+(I) The association shall have standing to appear or intervene before any court or agency in the commonwealth with jurisdiction over an impaired or insolvent insurer for which the association is or may become obligated under this section or with jurisdiction over any person or property against whom the association may have rights through subrogation or otherwise.
+Such standing shall extend to all matters germane to the powers and duties of the association, including, but not limited to, proposals for reinsuring, modifying or guaranteeing the covered policies or contracts of the impaired or insolvent insurer and the determination of the covered policies or contracts and contractual obligations.
+The association shall also have the right to appear or intervene before a court or agency in any other state with jurisdiction over an impaired or insolvent insurer for which the association is or may become obligated or with jurisdiction over any person or property against whom the association may have rights through subrogation of the insurer's policyholders.

 (2) The subrogation rights of the association under this subsection shall have the same priority against the assets of the impaired or insolvent insurer as that possessed by the person entitled to receive benefits under this section.